It’s not your fault. Self-blame and domestic abuse.

 - He was lovely at the start of the relationship

 Remembering this can make you think that this was his true personality.
 You may worry that it was you who triggered him to change his behaviour, that there was something in you that brought out the worst in him.
-The fact is that abusive men need to make an effort early on in a relationship because if they were unpleasant from the outset, they wouldn’t attract anyone.
-When remembering the good times in the early stages of a relationship, we tend to think that behaviour was his true personality, but the opposite is the case.
-The abusiveness is his true nature and the seemingly loving man he played at the start was a cynical sham to snare you.
+The fact is that abusive men need to make an effort early on in a relationship because if they are unpleasant from the outset, they wouldn’t attract anyone.
+When remembering the good times in the early stages of a relationship, we tend to think that early behaviour was his true personality, but the opposite is the case.
+Abusiveness is his true nature, and the seemingly loving man he played at the start was a cynical sham to snare you.
 It’s not your fault that he became unpleasant, he was always unpleasant.

 - He isn’t horrible all the time